 The main header account now totals the sub-accounts, so you will only use sub-accounts in transactions.
-In reports, whenever you see a total on the main account as well as under the sub-accounts, it means someone categorized a transaction into a main account instead of a subaccount.
+In reports, whenever you see a total on the main account as well as under the sub-accounts, it means someone categorized a transaction into the header instead of the sub-account.
 To avoid this error, be sure to create all the sub-accounts you'll need for each contingency, or add an extra called Other.